moee/phptraitor/README.md

 Usage
 -----

-For some example on how to use phptraitor, see the [phptraitor_demo](https://github.com/moee/phptraitor_demo) repository.
+For some examples on how to use phptraitor, see the [phptraitor_demo](https://github.com/moee/phptraitor_demo) repository.

 Build Status
 ------------